Is Croatia the New Italy? Why Travel to Croatia in 2025

 Croatia is my new favorite Mediterranean destination!

 Whether you’re planning a Mediterranean cruise or a trek across Eastern Europe, don’t skip Croatia!
 This over 60 travel destination has all the charm and history you expect from the region, as well as unique cuisine and comparatively affordable prices.
-As far as I’m concerned, Croatia is the new hot spot!
-Its hospitality industry surpasses the current most popular countries, and Croatian tour guides are much more enthusiastic than others I’ve traveled with in the Mediterranean.
+Croatia is poised to unseat Italy as a Mediterranean travel hot spot!
+Its hospitality industry surpasses the current most popular countries, and Croatian travel guides are much more enthusiastic than others I’ve traveled with.
 Don’t miss out on all the country has to offer!
 See more of my experiences in Croatia on Instagram @travelingblackwidow.